Targeted digital surveillance: Malware

 Encryption

-Encrypting “in motion” data can complicate network packet injection — an installation vector for some forms of modern spyware, such as Pegasus[4].
+You can encrypt “in-motion” data to make it harder for an adversary to install malware through network packet injection, an installation vector for some forms of modern spyware, such as Pegasus[4].

 Used in repressive operations